Skip navigation

 How should this medicine be used?

 Meropenem injection comes as a powder to be mixed with liquid and injected intravenously (into a vein).
-It is usually given every 8 hours.
+It is given every 8 to 24 hours.
 The length of treatment depends on your general health, the type of infection you have, and how well you respond to the medication.
 Your doctor will tell you how long to use meropenem injection.
 After your condition improves, your doctor may switch you to another antibiotic that you can take by mouth to complete your treatment.

 You may receive meropenem injection in a hospital, or you may administer the medication at home.
 If you will be receiving meropenem injection at home, your healthcare provider will show you how to use the medication.
 Be sure that you understand these directions and ask your healthcare provider if you have any questions.